 - Risk of hardware breakage and associated costs

-- Lack of integration with other organisational platforms
+- Lack of integration with other organizational platforms

 - Hardware becomes obsolete over time

 - Lack of innovation to suit your ever-changing requirements

 As mentioned above, one of the main disadvantages of utilizing personal safety devices is the high cost.

 Whether you decide to use lone worker pendants or duress alarm buttons to protect your lone workers, you will be faced with the significant upfront costs of renting or purchasing the hardware.
 As a result, organizations that do not have the capital necessary to provide a device for every employee may be jeopardizing lone worker safety.

 In addition, the use of these devices is generally accompanied by a long-term contract.
 Ongoing costs with this type of solution include rental fees, and fixing, replacing or upgrading hardware.

 Deploying a lone worker app eliminates these obstacles completely.
 With SHEQSY, employees download the app onto their existing smartphones, removing upfront costs and delays caused by supply and delivery.
 Because of the ease with which you can deploy SHEQSY, long-term contracts are not necessary, presenting a cost-effective lone worker solution.

 Unlike many other solutions, SHEQSY offers a free trial to ensure that the solution and its management dashboard suits your organization prior to you making a financial commitment.